Biography in brief

 I have been profiled in the Jordan Times (6 April 2006), the Oman Daily Observer (26 April 2008) and Royal Wings magazine (July–Aug 2006), and have been interviewed and quoted by media around the world, including CNN, Die Weltwoche (Zurich), Jo (Amman), Islamic Tourism and others.

 I have lectured frequently on travel to the Middle East, Europe and India at travel shows, public events and business meetings, in the UK and abroad, using my own photos and answering questions from the floor.

-In 2012 I spoke at the Royal Geographical Society in London at a public event celebrating the 200th anniversary of the rediscovery of Petra in Jordan.
-I have spoken previously at the RGS as part of an expert panel discussing travel and society in the Islamic world, and on my travel writing as part of the RGS Travellers’ Tales Festival.
+I spoke at the Royal Geographical Society in London at a public event celebrating the 200th anniversary of the rediscovery of Petra in Jordan.
+I have also spoken at the RGS as part of an expert panel discussing travel and society in the Islamic world, and on my travel writing as part of the RGS Travellers’ Tales Festival.

-I was an invited speaker at the 2011 Educational Travel Conference in Providence, Rhode Island, discussing social media in journalism and prospects for tourism in Egypt and Tunisia post-revolution.
+I have been an invited speaker at the US Educational Travel Conference, discussing social media in journalism and prospects for tourism in Egypt and Tunisia post-revolution.

 I was asked to lecture for Art Tours of the Holy Land, run by Cox & Kings under the auspices of the Royal Academy of Arts, and to devise and guide author-led tours of the Middle East for Martin Randall Travel and On The Go Tours.